blindsighter314/Book-Mod/README.md

 # Book-Mod
-Addon for gmod, let's you make books!
+Addon for gmod, lets you make books!
 Created for DarkRP